CHT2520/intro-to-git/README.md

 ## How to upload your Laravel Assignment to the Assignment Repository

-- First delete the default _README.md_ file that is in your Laravel project
 - Open _git-bash_
 - Navigate to your Laravel Assignment Project e.g.